Top 5 reasons to visit Spain

 Did you know that Spain has over 5,000 miles of coastline and thousands of beaches?
 Wherever you go, you are never far from a beach.
 From undiscovered, hidden alcoves to popular tourist resorts, there’s a beach for everyone and with over 300 days of sunshine each year you’re guaranteed the weather to enjoy them!
 This beautiful country also has the most blue flag beaches in the world so now you’ve no excuse!
 With thousands of beaches to choose from, where will you go?
-One of our top suggestions has got to be Costa de la Luz.
+One of our top suggestions has got to be a holiday in Costa de la Luz.
 Located in the region of Andalucía, near the Portuguese border, this area is renowned for its beautiful beaches and is a sun worshipper’s paradise!
 Costa de la Luz is not as well-known as some of Spain’s popular tourist resorts, meaning you can enjoy an array of unspoiled beaches, hidden coves and crystal-clear turquoise waters.

 3. Fabulous food